 Droplet screening Using MISS Cell and Data Analysis

-Demonstrator:

 Press the UV button on the Omics system to turn on ultraviolet UV light.
 Irradiate the droplet detection and collection chamber for 30 minutes before turning it off [1].

-SCREEN: To be provided by the authors: UV button being pressed on the Omics system and timer displaying 30 minutes for UV irradiation.
+UV button being pressed on the Omics system instrument.

 In a super-clean bench, open all 96-well plates used for droplet collection and stack them on top of each other without lids, numbering them sequentially from bottom to top [1].
 Ensure that the top well plate is covered with a lid [2].